Large Prandtl Number Asymptotics in Randomly Forced Turbulent Convection: Mathematical Preliminaries and Main Results

-where $\nu$ is the kinematic viscosity, $\kappa$ the thermal diffusivity, $g$ the gravitational constant, $\alpha$ the coefficient of thermal expansion, $h$ the distance between the confining plates, $T_b - T_t$ the temperature differential, and $\gamma= \mathcal{H} /\rho c$ the intensity $\mathcal{H}$ of the volumetric heat flux\footnote{In our setting $\mathcal{H}$ has units of power$/\sqrt{\text{volume*time}}$.} normalized by the density $\rho$ and specific heat $c$ of the fluid.
-We refer the interested reader to \cite{FoldesGlattHoltzRichardsThomann2014a} where the dimensionless form of the stochastically driven Boussinesq equations, \eqref{eq:B:eqn:vel}--\eqref{eq:B:eqn:temp} or equivalently \eqref{eq:B:eqn:vel:mod}--\eqref{eq:bc:homo}, are derived. \end{Rmk}
+where $\nu$ is the kinematic viscosity, $\kappa$ the thermal diffusivity, $g$ the gravitational constant, $\alpha$ the coefficient of thermal expansion, $h$ the distance between the confining plates, $T_b - T_t$ the temperature differential, and $\gamma= \mathcal{H} /\rho c$ the intensity $\mathcal{H}$ of the volumetric heat flux normalized by the density $\rho$ and specific heat $c$ of the fluid.
+We refer the interested reader to \cite{FoldesGlattHoltzRichardsWhitehead2015}, where the dimensionless form of the stochastically driven Boussinesq equations is derived. \end{Rmk}